-Historical habitat conditions along the lower Long Tom River were a mosaic of emergent wetland, forested wetland, wet prairie and closed canopy riparian forests.
-Emergent and forested wetland provided habitat for numerous wildlife species including the red-legged frog, western pond turtle and beaver.
+Historical habitat conditions along the Lower Long Tom River were a mosaic of emergent wetland, forested wetland, wet prairie and closed canopy riparian forests.
+Emergent and forested wetland provided habitat for red-legged frogs, western pond turtles and beavers.
 Cavity nesting birds found within the riparian forests include tree and violet-green swallows, western bluebirds and purple martins.

-The lower Long Tom River currently provides habitat to several game species.
-Roosevelt elk can be found from the upper reaches of Bear and Ferguson Creek to the main channel of the Long Tom River south of

-Franklin Road.
-Black-tailed deer can be seen throughout the lower Long Tom River basin.
+The Lower Long Tom River currently provides habitat to several game species.
+Roosevelt elk can be found from the upper reaches of Bear and Ferguson Creek to the main channel of the Long Tom River south of Franklin Road.
+Black-tailed deer can be seen throughout the Lower Long Tom River basin.
 Some waterfowl species have been observed during the breeding season within the Lower Long Tom River such as wood duck and mallards.
-Fur bearing mammals (e.g. beaver, muskrat, mink, etc.) are also found throughout the region.
+Fur bearing mammals (e.g. beaver, muskrat, mink, etc.) are also found in the region.